Workers Comp Claims Guide – 7 Words To Remember

 Using This Workers Comp Claims Guide

 December 2021 update – workerss compensation insurance has changed very little over the years.
-The seven points made in this article still apply even though the articles is 11+ years old.
+The seven points made in this article still apply even though the article is 11+ years old.

 You may wish to print out this article or at least save it to your desktop.
 If not, I heavily recommend that you memorize the 7 Words to the Workers Comp Claims Guide.